Frequently asked questions about the DATPROF solution

-There are two options, one is you could export the data to a database we do support.
-Execute the masking or subsetting process and the import it back into the database.
+There are two options, one is you could export the data to a database we do support, execute the masking or subsetting process and then import it back into the database.
 We’ve done this in several occasions and works out perfectly.
-The last option is ask us politely what the effort should be to develop your database technology.
+The other option is ask us politely what the effort should be to develop your database technology.

 Can we schedule or automate our runs?

 Yes you can.
 With the help of our scheduler inside DATPROF Runtime you’re able to schedule all your runs.
 You could also use the REST API in DATPROF Runtime to make the test data runs part of your CI/CD pipeline if needed.
 With our API you’re able to automate nearly everything.
 For more information about the AP check out our docs.

 Yes we do.
 This has always been one of our major efforts.
 We want to mask or subset test data over all your different systems.
 This is a necessity.